jasonelle/jasonette-old-blog/_posts/2017-02-05-functional-programming-in-json.md

 ```
 {% endraw %}

 LISP was created in the 1950s when the **list** was the most popular form of data structure.
-Everything is stored sequentially as a list on the memory.
+Arrays, linked lists, these were all "lists".

 Now, almost 60 years later, what is the most popular form of data structure?

 # JSON.

-Back in the 1950s everything was stored locally, everything was a "list", at least metaphorically.
-The memory was a "list" you can access.
-The list was the perfect format.

-Fast forward to 2017, data and information mostly lives on the cloud, so it's no longer about how you store data locally.
-It's all about how to store and transmit data remotely.
-And in 2017, the most popular format to exchange data over the Internet is the JSON format.
+Fast forward to 2017, our data mostly lives on the cloud, and the focus is no longer about how you store data locally.
+More important question is how to store and transmit data remotely.
+And in 2017, the most popular format to exchange data over the Internet is JSON.

-Here's a JSON:
+Here's a JSON object:

 {% raw %}
 ```